QubitProducts/qubit-cli/README.md

 A client to facilitate local development of experiences for the qubit platform

 ## Features
-*Develop experiences locally using your preferred development environment*
+*Develop experiences locally using your preferred development environment:*
 - use your local editor/IDE of choice to write experience code
 - use your own workflow and versioning tools
 - write and run local unit tests

-*Iterate quickly with fast feedback loops using the built in live previewing and hot reloading server*
+*Iterate quickly with fast feedback loops using the built in live previewing and hot reloading server:*
 - built in experience server for instant preview on any website
 - live hot reloading